foysavas/html-auth-quote/README.md

 To enable others to `<auth-quote>` your documents, you first cryptographically sign the content in a special way:

-1) produce a merkle tree of hashes from the sentences of your document
+1) produce a merkle tree of hashes from the segments of your document
 2) sign the merkle root of the above tree
 3) share the tree, signature digest, and your public key alongside your document

 When others `<auth-quote>` you, they will include at least these things as metadata:
-* a pruned merkle tree with paths to the quoted sentences
+* a multiproof from the merkle tree covering the quoted segments
-* the merkle root signature digest
+* the merkle tree root signed by the author
-* your public key
+* the author's public key

 ```html
 <auth-quote>